- Sometimes the right (or at least initial) response to a request for action “now” is “No.” – It’s far easier to say “yes” later on…

 - Surround themselves with people who are energetic and enthusiastic.
 They limit as much as possible their exposure to naysayers.

 [it’s a bit corny but….]
 We become what we think about.
 Negative thoughts create a negative person.
 Positive thoughts create a positive one.
 Saying no is not a negative act if we harness its power to help reach our goals.

 Not sure where you are on the continuum of “no” to “nay” or “yes, but” to “yes, and…”?
 Ask a teammate, a peer, or a manager.
 Ask them to tell you the truth as they see it.
 (And be open to hearing it)

-Below is a wonderful video by Henrik Kniberg where he explores the role of the Product Owner.
-In it he makes the point that the most important word that a PO can use is “No.” Sure it can be tempting to say “Yes” to every request, to pretend that things are always feasible or easy.
-But a “No” is important: “No” implies that trade-off decisions need to be made on the part of the customer or the organizations leadership.
+Below is the classic video by Henrik Kniberg where he explores the role of the Product Owner.
+In it, he makes the point that the most important word that a PO can use is “No.” Sure it can be tempting to say “Yes” to every request, to pretend that things are always feasible or easy.
+But a “No” is important: “No” implies that trade-off decisions need to be made on the part of the customer or the organization’s leadership.
 One powerful word leads to thinking, discussion, and decision-making.

-“No” is a very powerful word on teams.
+“No” is a very powerful word in the context teams.
 For example:

 - If their Product Owner expects them to deliver more than their capacity

 - If anyone asked them to deliver faster and it would violate their Definition of Done agreements